 Finding resources in your discipline

-- Academic Inquiry workshops offered online in various disciplines for first year students.
+- Academic Inquiry workshops, as part of Student Essentials, are offered online in various disciplines for first year students.
 Bookings are available via Learning Hub online.

-- Research and referencing online drop-ins for all students, Monday-Friday, 12.30pm-1.30pm, via Zoom within the VU Collaborate Learning Hub, Zoom Classroom section.
+- Research and referencing online drop-ins for all students are available Monday–Friday, 11am–12noon, via Zoom within the VU Collaborate Learning Hub, Zoom Classroom section.

 - Ask a Law Librarian for tips on how to search for law and criminology resources more effectively and reference them correctly.

-- Zoom meetings with health & biomedical librarians, Monday-Thursday, by appointment.
-Email [email protected], [email protected], [email protected], indicating preferred time/day of appointment.
+- Zoom meetings with health & biomedical librarians, Monday–Thursday, by appointment.
+Indicating preferred time/day of appointment by email to one of these contacts:

 - Library online training – see Introducing research skills, and select the interactive module for your discipline.